 A course which exposes a student to career opportunities in various fields of human services and counseling.

 HREL 301 Introduction to Counseling (3)

-A study of the foundational knowledge and skills which facilitate personal growth in others, for those who deal with people in helping relationships.
+Students gain foundational knowledge and skills for facilitating personal growth in others.
+The course is designed for those who work with people in helping relationships.

 HREL 304 Introduction to Research (3)